fdm-monster/fdm-monster/README.md

 FDM Monster is a server for managing your 3D printer farm through [OctoPrint](https://octoprint.org/).
 Our efforts are focused on providing a professional print-farming workflow that is suitable for hobby and commercial farms alike.

-This server is has been battle-tested in the field for 100+ printers, so give it a star ⭐and enhance your 3D Printing Farm's workflow!
+This server has been battle-tested in the field for 100+ printers, so give it a star ⭐and enhance your 3D Printing Farm's workflow!

 ## Features
 - Adding OctoPrint instances